 North American sales of ROFIN's macro and micro laser products are managed out of the Company's Plymouth, Michigan (USA), facility.
 North American sales of its marking products are managed out of its Devens, Massachusetts (USA), facility.
-The Company also maintains sales offices in Chandler, Arizona; Buffalo Grove, Illinois; and Santa Clara, California (all USA), to support the expansion of ROFIN's laser business in the North American market and a sales and service office in Mississauga (Canada) to support the Canadian market.
+The Company also maintains sales offices in Chandler, Arizona; Buffalo Grove, Illinois; and Santa Clara, California (all USA), to support the expansion of ROFIN's laser business in the North American market, and a sales and service office in

+Mississauga (Canada) to support the Canadian market.
 North American sales of diode laser components are directed from Tucson, Arizona (USA).

 PRC Laser directs its worldwide sales and marketing of lasers for macro applications from its office in Landing, New Jersey (USA), Lee Laser directs its worldwide sales and marketing of lasers for micro applications from its office in Orlando, Florida (USA), and ROFIN-LASAG directs its worldwide sales and marketing of lasers for micro applications from its office in Thun, Switzerland.
-NETC and NELC direct their sales and marketing of lasers for marking and for macro applications, respectively, from their offices in Nanjing (China).
-All five companies sell their products independently under their own brands.
+NELC direct its sales and marketing of lasers for macro applications from its office in Nanjing (China).
+All four companies sell their products independently under their own brands.